Table of Contents

 Transifex supports developer comments in PO files.
 A valid PO comment should start with the character #

-Comments are handled as developers notes in Transifex and there are 2 ways to define them in your PO file:
+Comments are handled as developers' notes in Transifex, and there are two ways to define them in your PO file:

-• add entries which have some white space immediately following the # character
+• Add entries that have some white space immediately following the # character.

 So, for example, if a source string contains the following entries: